itsays-zqc/my-website/docs/examples/PIC/ssc/SSC.md

 import 'katex/dist/katex.min.css';
 import {InlineMath, BlockMath} from 'react-katex';

-# Spot size converter
+# Spot Size Converter

 ## Introduction
 <div class="text-justify">

 ![](structure_ps.png)
-The spot size converter (SSC) is an important device for connecting silicon photonic integrated chips and external optical fibers, which can couple the light transmitted in silicon waveguides with low loss into the waveguide.
+The spot size converter (SSC) is an important device for connecting silicon photonic integrated chips and external optical fibers, which can couple light transmitted in silicon waveguides into the fiber at low loss.
 As shown in the figure, SSC has a tapered silicon waveguide with gradually thinning ends and a low refractive index waveguide covered with SiON, and the entire waveguide device is placed in a silicon dioxide environment [1].
-The mode field size in a low refractive index waveguide is similar to that in a fiber, so it can effectively couple light from the waveguide into the fiber.
+The mode field size at the end of the tapered waveguide is similar to that of the optical fiber, so it can effectively couple light from the waveguide into the fiber.

-Eigenmode expansion (EME) method has great advantages in calculating long tapered waveguide.
-By dividing multiple elements in the cross-sectional variation area, and then calculating the modes at the interface of the elements and the bidirectional transmission of the modes, the s-matrix of the conical waveguide transmission can be quickly obtained.
+Eigenmode expansion (EME) method has great advantages in calculating long taper waveguide.
+By dividing multiple cells in the cross-sectional variation area, and then calculating the modes at the interface of the cells and the bidirectional transmission of the modes, the s-matrix of the taper waveguide transmission can be quickly obtained.
 When using length sweep, only the bidirectional transmission part needs to be calculated to obtain the S parameter of length sweep.
 </div>

 ## Simulation